 What in the end is your opinion about that area of Europe?
 Healed wounds or are the wounds still open?
 Is there still a risk for new riots?

-(here the original in italian)
+(here is the original in Italian)

 Qual è infine, la tua opinione sulla situazione attuale di quell’area d’Europa?
 Ferite cicatrizzate, ferite ancora aperte?
 Rischio di nuovi scontri?